iclass/poto/docs/RANDOMIZED_DELAYS_TESTING.md

 ## Conclusion

-The randomized delay test cases provide comprehensive coverage of realistic streaming scenarios, ensuring that `SimpleStreamPacket` works correctly with `it-merge` and `it-all` under various timing conditions.
+The randomized delay test cases provide comprehensive coverage of realistic streaming scenarios, ensuring that `DataPacket` works correctly with `it-merge` and `it-all` under various timing conditions.
 All tests pass consistently, demonstrating the robustness and reliability of the implementation.

 These tests validate that the simple three-field design (`source`, `reasoning`, `content`) works effectively in complex, real-world streaming scenarios with variable timing and multiple concurrent data sources.